 Nicotine patches come in varying strengths and usually contain more nicotine than gum or lozenges.
 Neurohackers (contrary to package warnings) cut the patch to size depending on the dose they want to use.

 My preferred method is nicotine lozenges.
-The mini-lozenges are best because they’re not full of toxic chemicals like the larger lozenges.
-The 2 mg mini-lozenge cut in half provides a nice cognitive boost in 10 – 20 minutes.
+Mini-lozenges are best because they’re not full of toxic chemicals like larger lozenges.
+The 2 mg mini-lozenge cut in half provides cognitive benefits within 10 – 20 minutes.

 Nicotine is addictive primarily because it boosts levels of dopamine in your brain.[xxvi]
-Not nearly as addictive as smoking tobacco but addictive nonetheless.
+Not nearly as addictive as smoking tobacco or chewing tobacco but addictive nonetheless.

-Nicotine can cause increased heart rate, dizziness, cough, sneezing, sinus problems, upset stomach, constipation, and headaches.
+Nicotine can cause increased heart rate, high blood pressure, dizziness, cough, sneezing, sinus problems, upset stomach, constipation, and headaches.

 Nicotine does not “cause” cancer.
 But may be a tumor promoter.
 So if you had or currently have cancer you should avoid nicotine.